[ 01 ] Behind-the-Meter Flexible Compute · Utility-Scale Renewables

 Porter/Collins · Operating Principles, 2026

-Sub-Millisecond Load Shedding.
-Zero Capacity Cannibalization.
+Load Shedding.

-Settlement-Aligned Arbitrage
+[ A ] Settlement-Aligned Arbitrage

-Mapped to the system operator's settlement intervals
+Mapped to the system operator's settlement intervals.

 Our control system maps power draw to the host market's settlement intervals — whether that's 5-minute, 15-minute, or 30-minute resolution.
 Algorithmic load shedding executes in sub-millisecond response time, allowing the asset to consume only when curtailed energy is genuinely available — never displacing grid-bound generation, never creating an unscheduled withdrawal.

-• Real-time integration with the system operator's dispatch signal
+• Real-time integration with system operator dispatch

-• Sub-millisecond load curtailment on price or signal
+• Sub-millisecond curtailment on price or signal

 • Auditable per-interval consumption logs

-The Capacity Guarantee
+[ B ] The Capacity Guarantee

 We execute a scheduled hard shutoff during the grid's evening net-peak window every day.
 By curtailing our load to 0 MW from 18:00 to 22:00 local time, we guarantee zero cannibalization of the host's capacity market revenues.
 Your BESS dispatches 100% to the grid when the system needs it most — exactly when capacity payments clear.